JvanKatwijk/dabradio/README.md

 through its online installer, see https://www.qt.io/

 ------------------------------------------------------------------
-Ubuntu Linux
+Linux: Ubuntu/x64 and Stretch RPI2/3
 ------------------------------------------------------------------

 If you are not familar with compiling then please continue reading by jumping to chapter [appImage](#appimage-for-x64-linux-systems) which is much easier for Linux beginners.

-Ubuntu 16.04 (and on) have good support for Qt5 (note that contrary to Qt-DAB no use is made of the qwt library).
+Ubuntu 16.04 (and on) as well as Debian/Stretch on the RPI2 and 3 have good support for Qt5 (note that contrary to Qt-DAB no use is made of the qwt library).
-For generating an executable under Ubuntu (16.04 or newer), you can put the following commands into a script.
+For generating an executable under Ubuntu (16.04 or newer) or on the RPI 2/3 running under Stretch, you can put the following commands into a script.
-(For Ubuntu 14.04 look into the package manager for Qt4 packages)
+(For Ubuntu 14.04 look into the package manager for Qt4 packages).

 1. Fetch the required components
    ```
    sudo apt-get update
-   sudo apt-get install qt5-qmake build-essential g++
+   sudo apt-get install qt5-qmake build-essential g++ git cmake
    sudo apt-get install libsndfile1-dev qt5-default libfftw3-dev portaudio19-dev
    sudo apt-get install libfaad-dev zlib1g-dev rtl-sdr libusb-1.0-0-dev mesa-common-dev
    sudo apt-get install libgl1-mesa-dev libqt5opengl5-dev libsamplerate0-dev libqwt-qt5-dev